 What’s included in my yacht charter?

-We want your sailing vacation with Horizon Yacht Charters to be as relaxing as possible.
-So, to help you prepare for your holiday charter we provide a handy starter kit – the following list gives you a good idea of what’s included on our comprehensively equipped yachts so you know what you may need to bring with you – and perhaps more importantly, what you don’t!
+We want sailing in Grenada with Horizon Yacht Charters to be as relaxing as possible.
+So, to help you prepare for your holiday charter we provide a handy list of the starter kit fully answering the question “What comes with my charter?” – The following list gives you a good idea of what’s included on our comprehensively equipped yachts so you know what you may need to bring with you – and perhaps more importantly, what you don’t!
+Sailing in Grenada has never been easier.

-You may also enjoy our blog post on packing pointers for your sailing vacation.
+You may also enjoy our blog post on packing pointers for Sailing in Grenada.

 Your Grenada yacht charter will include: